 The International Council of Community Churches and all other Christian denominations will recognize your marriage.
 Because CITI priests are no longer ministering within the Roman Church, they lack jurisdiction from that organization to witness marriages on its behalf.
-Your ceremony may well utilize some of the traditions of the Catholic Church if you choose to use them; but since CITI priests do not act as a ministers for the church, the Roman Catholic Church will not recognize the marriage as valid.
+Your ceremony may well utilize some of the traditions of the Catholic Church if you choose to use them including Eucharist; but since CITI priests do not act as a ministers for the church, the Roman Catholic hierarchy will not recognize the marriage as valid.

 We want to be married in an outdoor ceremony, but our priest will only perform a ceremony in a church building.
 Will you perform an outdoor ceremony?